 There are three possible results from a rapid HIV test:

-• “Non-reactive” – HIV antibodies were not detected in the blood sample.
-It’s important to note that if you have had a risk in the “window period” you should re-test again in 3 months.
+• Non-reactive – HIV antibodies and p24 antigens were not detected in the blood sample.
+It’s important to note that if you have had a risk in the “window period” you should re-test again in 6 weeks.

-• “Reactive” – This result is highly likely to indicate the presence of HIV antibodies in your blood.
+• Antibody Reactive – This result is highly likely to indicate the presence of HIV antibodies in your blood.
 This result is preliminary and needs to be confirmed with a blood test from a vein in your arm which is sent to the lab.
-This is because, very occasionally – about one in two hundred tests - the reactive result is false.
-The laboratory results will be available within a week.
+This is because, there is a chance of a false which occurs very rarely.
+The laboratory results will be available 24-48 hours.

-• “Invalid” – there is a possibility that the rapid test may not work.
+• “Invalid” – there is a possibility that the rapid test may not work, this is usually due to a manufacturing fault.
 In this situation you will be offered a repeat rapid test if time permits, or as soon as possible thereafter.

 You can ring us on (08) 7099 5300 to make an appointment in advance, or you can just walk in during our opening times and wait for the first available test facilitator.

-A ‘non-reactive’ result means you are HIV-negative up to three months ago.
+A ‘non-reactive’ result means you are HIV-negative up to 6 weeks ago.
 To have a clear picture about your HIV status, you need to test regularly, always taking into account the window period.
 We recommend routine testing every 3 months.

-If you’ve had a risk of HIV exposure in the last 72 hours, you may need PEP (medication to stop HIV taking hold in your body) and you should call the PEP Hotline immediately on 1800 022 226.
+If you’ve had a risk of HIV exposure in the last 72 hours, you may need PEP.
+For more information about PEP, see our PEP page.

-A sexual health nurse can carry out other STI tests while you are at Rapido for your rapid HIV test – easy!
-Your STI test results will be available within a week depending on lab capacity.
+A sexual health nurse can carry out other STI tests while you are at Rapido for your rapid HIV test.
+Your STI test results will be available within a few days depending on lab capacity.

 For more information about STIs and their symptoms, have a look at these websites: